StingraySoftware/HENDRICS/docs/scripts/cli.rst

       -N N                  The number of harmonics to use in the search (the 'N' in Z^2_N; only relevant to Z search!)
-      --force-memmap        Force the use of memory-mapped files --known-freq KNOWN_FREQ
+      --force-memmap        Force the use of memory-mapped files --use-gpu             Compute the histograms of the fast, FFA and transient searches on the GPU (requires CuPy and a CUDA device) --known-freq KNOWN_FREQ
                             Spin frequency (Hz) of a previously known solution.
                             When given, the search becomes targeted: candidates